HeardLibrary/digital-scholarship/lod/sparql.md

 }
 ```

-Notice the trick used to create an entire schema.org name from separate given and surnames.
+Notice the trick used to create an entire schema.org name from separate given- and surnames.
 The graph pattern as it is shown requires that a thing have both a first and last name in order for the combined name to be constructed.

 ## Getting a triple dump from an endpoint